What is ampullary cancer?

 Once your cancer is staged, your healthcare provider will talk with you about what

 the stage means for your treatment.
-Ask your healthcare provider to explain the stage
+Ask your provider to explain the stage of your

 How is ampullary cancer treated?